VALPOLICELLA RIPASSO DOC

 The first fermentation takes place in special wide and shallow steel tanks, which are ideal for increasing contact between must and skins, at a temperature of 68°F to 72°F, lasting for about two weeks.
 Second fermentation, Ripasso, takes place month later in March.

-The wine ages in 30, 50 and 75hl Veronese-Bertani French oak barrels for nine months.TASTING NOTES
+The wine ages in 30, 50 and 75hl Veronese-Bertani French oak barrels for nine months followed by three months in bottle.TASTING NOTES